Splurge a little: Best tech gifts under $500

-When an Amazon Echo Dot ($50 at Amazon) feels like not enough, but a new Apple MacBook (£1,350 at Amazon.co.uk) feels like too much, you need a gift that's right up the middle.
+When an Amazon Echo Dot ($50 at Amazon) feels like not enough, but a new Apple MacBook ($1,279 at Amazon) feels like too much, you need a gift that's right up the middle.
 Extravagant, but not too extravagant.
 When shopping from around $250 to $500, you get to play in some really fun areas, like game consoles, robots and even 3D printers.

 These highlights will get you started, but we have a whole under-$500 section waiting for you right here.